-Anyone can experience a financial hardship at any time.
-Many individuals seek Chapter 13 relief after losing their job, incurring medical bills from an illness or injury, losing a spouse, going through a divorce, or over-using credit.
+Anyone can run into financial hardship.
+Many seek Chapter 13 relief after losing jobs or incurring medical bills from illness or injury.
+Others seek relief after losing a spouse or during a divorce.
+Still others seek relief for over using credit.
 Bankruptcy courts do not judge individuals who need help.
-The bankruptcy system is in place to provide debt relief and a fresh start for individuals who are unable to pay their debts for any reason.
+The bankruptcy system provides debt relief and a fresh start for individuals unable to pay their debts for any reason.

-- Catch up mortgage payments to save your home;
+- Catch up on mortgage payments to save your home;

 - Afford to keep your vehicle;

-- Pay debts that are not dischargeable in a Chapter 7 case, such as most taxes, alimony, and child support;
+- Pay debts that are not dischargeable under Chapter 7, such as most taxes, alimony, and child support;

 - Protect your retirement savings and equity in assets; and,